OpenReferralUK/human-services/pages/Data/UseOfTaxonomies.md

 Service Finder utilities can be configured to filter services according to their target groups.

-The sample [service finder here](https://tools.openreferraluk.org/ServiceFinder/) (see [here for source code](https://github.com/OpenReferralUK/ServiceFinder)) illustrates how "personas" can be used for quick filtering according to target groups.
+The sample [service finder](https://tools.openreferraluk.org/ServiceFinder/) (see [source code](https://github.com/OpenReferralUK/ServiceFinder)) illustrates how "personas" can be used for quick filtering according to target groups.

 ![ServiceFinder homepage](https://raw.githubusercontent.com/OpenReferralUK/human-services/gh-pages/assets/images/ServiceFinderPage.png)